typelevel/frameless/docs/src/main/tut/GettingStarted.md

 val priceBySurfaceUnit = appartmentsTypedDS.select(appartmentsTypedDS('price)/appartmentsTypedDS('surface))
 priceBySurfaceUnit.collect.run()
 ```
-Looks like it worked, but that `cast` looks unsafe right ?
+Looks like it worked, but that `cast` looks unsafe right?
 Actually it is safe.
 Let's try to cast a `TypedColumn` of `String` to `Double`:
 ```tut:book:fail
 appartmentsTypedDS('city).cast[Double]                            ^